pingcap/docs-tidb-operator/en/restore-data-using-tidb-lightning.md

     hostPath: /data/export-20190820
 ```

-The meanings of the related fields are as follows:
+The descriptions of the related fields are as follows:

-* `dataSource.local.nodeName`: node name that the directory is located.
+* `dataSource.local.nodeName`: the node name that the directory is located at.
-* `dataSource.local.hostPath`: path of the backup data, the path should contain a file named `metadata`.
+* `dataSource.local.hostPath`: the path of the backup data.
+The path must contain a file named `metadata`.

 #### Remote

-Unlike the local mode, the remote mode use [rclone](https://rclone.org) to download the backup tarball file or the backup directory from a network storage to a PV.
+Unlike the local mode, the remote mode uses [rclone](https://rclone.org) to download the backup tarball file or the backup directory from a network storage to a PV.
 Any cloud storage supported by rclone should work, but currently only the following have been tested: [Google Cloud Storage (GCS)](https://cloud.google.com/storage/), [Amazon S3](https://aws.amazon.com/s3/), [Ceph Object Storage](https://ceph.com/ceph-storage/object-storage/).

 To restore backup data from the remote source, take the following steps:

-1. Grant permissions to the remote storage
+1. Grant permissions to the remote storage.

     If you use Amazon S3 as the storage, refer to [AWS account Permissions](grant-permissions-to-remote-storage.md#aws-account-permissions).
 The configuration varies with different methods.